GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: Benchmarks and Results Analysis

-To provide a comprehensive view of comparative model performance, we conduct a pair-wise analysis of model battles, reporting both win-rates and battle counts.
-Figure~\ref{fig:pairwise_heatmap} reports a pair-wise comparison across models, with the left panel showing head-to-head win rates (ties excluded) and the right panel showing the corresponding battle counts.
-Models are ordered by their average win rate, which makes the block structure of the heatmap interpretable.
-We can find: \textbf{(1) Frontier models consistently dominate.} gemini-2.5-pro, gemini-2.5-flash, and gpt-4.1 occupy the top rows, maintaining win rates close to or above 0.7 against nearly all competitors.
-Their advantage is not limited to small baselines but extends to strong models from other families, suggesting that both model capacity and advanced alignment procedures contribute to their robustness. \textbf{(2) Mid-scale systems show transitional behavior.} Models such as gemma-3-12b-it, qwen2.5-vl-72b-instruct, and gpt-4.1-mini occupy the middle tier.
-They achieve favorable outcomes against smaller instruction-tuned variants but exhibit substantial performance gaps when challenged by the frontier tier.
-This indicates a stepwise stratification that correlates with effective model size and tuning intensity. \textbf{(3) Lower-capacity models underperform broadly.} Systems including gemma-3-4b-it, qwen2.5-vl-7b-instruct, gpt-4.1-nano, and gpt-4o-mini cluster near the bottom of the heatmap, with win rates typically below 0.3 against larger peers.
-Their deficits are systematic across families, reflecting limited parameter budgets and less extensive post-training data. \textbf{(4) Family-specific patterns emerge.} Within families, performance scales predictably with size.
-For example, the qwen2.5-vl series shows clear gains moving from 7B to 72B parameters, while the gemma-3 series shows improvements from 4B to 27B.
-These intra-family trends suggest that scaling and alignment strategies jointly determine competitiveness. \textbf{(5) Reliability depends on comparison frequency.} The right panel shows that battle counts are not uniform across pairs.
-Matchups with a large number of battles provide more reliable evidence, as the corresponding win-rate contrasts are better supported by data.
-In contrast, extreme win rates observed in sparsely sampled cells should be interpreted with caution.
-As voting accumulates over time, our leaderboard becomes increasingly stable, reflecting consistent patterns across many opponents and repeated battles.
+Several findings are identified from this analysis. \textbf{(1) Frontier systems demonstrate consistent dominance in geographic reasoning.} Gemini 2.5 pro, Gemini 2.5 flash, and GPT 4.1 occupy the top rows, maintaining win rates close to or above 0.7 against nearly all competitors.
+This persistent advantage suggests that both model capacity and advanced alignment procedures contribute to the robustness of their spatial world knowledge and the logical consistency of their reasoning chains. \textbf{(2) Mid-scale models exhibit transitional behavior.} Models such as Gemma 3 12B, Qwen 2.5 VL 72B, and GPT 4.1 mini occupy the middle tier.
+They achieve favorable outcomes against smaller variants but exhibit substantial performance gaps when challenged by the frontier tier.
+This suggests a stratification that correlates with the ability to synthesize visual evidence into coherent geographic explanations. \textbf{(3) Lower-capacity systems show systematic reasoning deficits.} Models including Gemma 3 4B, Qwen 2.5 VL 7B, GPT 4.1 nano, and GPT 4o mini cluster near the bottom of the heatmap, with win rates typically below 0.3 against larger peers.
+These deficits are consistent across model families, reflecting limited parameter budgets that restrict the internal representation of global geographic contexts. \textbf{(4) Predictable scaling patterns in geographic logic.} Within model families, the quality of geographic reasoning scales predictably with parameter count.
+For example, the Qwen 2.5 VL series shows clear improvements when moving from 7B to 72B parameters.
+These trends suggest that scaling determines the consistency and depth of the reasoning process when interpreting environment-specific cues.